Bootstrap-GS: Self-Supervised Augmentation for High-Fidelity Gaussian Splatting: Appendix

-\paragraph{Bootstrapping views' creation.} From COLMAP~\citep{schonberger2016structure, schonberger2016pixelwise} setting, a camera is defined by its intrinsics and extrinsics.
-Intrinsics generally remain consistent within a given scene.
-As mentioned in Sec.~\ref{sec:boot_diffu}, the extrinsics include $qvec$ and $tvec$, which are essential for rasterization.
-In Sec.\ref{sec:exp}, we introduced two types of view bootstrapping, one is \textbf{Random}, and the other is \textbf{Consecutive}.
-For \textbf{Random} view creation, normal distribution noise is added to $qvec$ and $tvec$ with scaling factors of 0.1 and 0.2 respectively, followed by normalization of $qvec$.
-For the \textbf{Consecutive} method, intervals are evenly inserted into the $qvec$ and $tvec$ of the subsequent camera, and then $qvec$ is normalized.
+\paragraph{Dataset Configurations} We use \( llffhold = 8 \) for each dataset, meaning that for every span of 8 images, 1 image is designated for testing, while the remaining 7 are used for training.

+For most datasets, we conduct a total of 30k training iterations.
+However, for EyefulTower~\cite{xu2023vr}, due to its extensive 3D space, we extend the maximum training iterations to 60k.
+Correspondingly, the densification process is prolonged from $15k_{th}$ iteration to $30k_{th}$, while all other parameters of 3D-GS remain unchanged.

-\paragraph{Explanations for $s_r$ and $\lambda_\text{boot}$} The decreasing setting of $s_r$ is relatively simple to understand.
+\paragraph{Further Explanations} The decreasing setting of the diffusion broken strength $s_r$ is relatively simple to understand.
 As the training process advances, the model increasingly improves its representation of the reconstructed 3D scene, thus necessitating fewer alterations.
-After finetuning the \textbf{SD2.1v} model, we suggest that changes made by the finetuned models should better align with the ground truth.
-Consequently, we can apply a greater $s_r$ (diffusion broken strength) in the earlier iterations to ensure that the initial corrections are more impactful.
+For unfinetuned models, the maximum number of $s_r$ is set to $0.5$.
+But after finetuning, we suggest that changes made by the finetuned models should better align with the ground truth.
+Consequently, we can apply a greater $s_r$ in the earlier iterations to ensure that the initial corrections are more impactful.

-For the two-stage approach to setting $\lambda_\text{boot}$ in Sec~\ref{sec:exp}, our strategy addresses the deficiencies observed in the original 3D-GS.
-As discussed in the main paper, the original 3D-GS experiences severe artifacts when rendering novel views under certain conditions.
-Therefore, in the first stage, a larger $\lambda_\text{boot}$ is used to compensate for these artifacts.
-This is achieved by generating more context-homogeneous renderings with the diffusion model, which helps to stabilize the initial outputs and provide a more consistent baseline from which further refinements can be made in subsequent stages.
+In the two-stage approach to configuring $\lambda_\text{boot}$ outlined in Sec.~\ref{sec:imple_detail} of Experiments, our strategy is designed to address the deficiencies observed in 3D-GS.
+The original 3D-GS suffers from severe artifacts when rendering novel views under specific conditions.
+To mitigate this, we initially set a larger $\lambda_\text{boot}$ to introduce greater perturbations in the current renderings, enabling the generation of more context-aligned details for the diffusion model.
+Then, a small $\lambda_\text{boot}$ is applied to stabilize the outputs and ensure refinements for the subsequent generation of multi-view consistent details.

-\paragraph{Bootstrapping interval.} We schedule our bootstrapping interventions at specific intervals throughout the training process.
-For a total of 30,000 iterations, bootstrapping is applied only at the 6,000th, 9,000th, 15,000th, 18,000th, 21,000th, 24,000th, 27,000th, and 29,000th iterations, with each bootstrapping phase lasting for 1,000 iterations.
-This timing aligns with the 3,000 iteration cycles at which the occupancy of the 3D-GS model is reset.
-By synchronizing the bootstrapping interventions with these reset points, it becomes easier to implement desirable changes effectively, as the model is in a more receptive state for modifications due to the reset of occupancy variables.